Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-01.md

 1. Use JSX
 1. Differentiate props and state
 1. Define the virtual DOM
-1. Define Single Page Applications
+1. Create Single Page Application
-1. Define React

 <!-- > -->